 In most veterinary clinics dental work is performed by technicians or other support staff, that is NOT the way it is done here.
 The DOCTOR always performs all dental procedures.
 All dental patients are admitted between 8:30 am – 9:00 am on the day of the procedure.
 Food should be withheld the morning of the procedure.
 To expedite the admission process you can download and complete the Consent Form in advance.

 Surgery, dental and other procedures requiring anesthesia are performed 5 days a week at our offices.
 We recommend blood work prior to any anesthetic procedure.
 This blood work is beneficial in detecting internal organ disorders before your pet becomes seriously ill.
 It also provides valuable baseline levels for comparison should your pet become ill in the future.
 Blood work can be performed the morning of any procedure.
 There is no need for a separate appointment.
 All patients being admitted for a procedure requiring anesthesia are required to arrive between 8:30 am – 9:30 am the day of the procedure.
 Patients should not be fed that morning but water is permitted until they are admitted to the clinic.
 A consent form will need to be completed for each procedure.
-To expedite check in on the day of the procedure, you can download these forms (link to forms page) and bring the completed form with you.
+To expedite check in on the day of the procedure, you can download these forms and bring the completed form with you.
 Patients can be picked up between 4:30 pm – 5:30 pm the day of surgery unless otherwise specified.
 Cats/kittens being declawed are hospitalized 2 nights but can go home anytime on the third day.

 Allergy management is a full time job in the Low Country.
 Animals can have all of the same allergies as people.
 Just like people, allergies are treated symptomatically but never cured.
 An animals histamine release is in the skin, the most common areas being the face, feet, groin, underarm and tail.
 Pets with allergies lick, chew and scratch.
 Left untreated, most animals experience hair loss and get secondary skin infections.
 Allergies can be to foods but are most commonly environmental.
 Some are year round while others are seasonal.
 Our doctors can keep your pet comfortable with allergy management protocols.